FreddieDev/Notepad-DXL-Syntax-Highlighting/README.md

 ## Installation
 1. In Notepad++, select "Languages" > "User Defined Language" > "Open User Defined Language Folder…"
-4. Rename and [download the XML file](https://github.com/FreddieDev/Notepad-DXL-Syntax-Highlighting/raw/master/userDefinedLang-dxl.default.modern.xml) to the opened location
+2. [Download the XML file](https://github.com/FreddieDev/Notepad-DXL-Syntax-Highlighting/raw/master/userDefinedLang-dxl.default.modern.xml) to the opened location
-5. Relaunch Notepad++
+3. Relaunch Notepad++
-6. You may have to click “Languages” and select "DXL" the first time you open a `.dxl` file
+4. You may have to click “Languages” and select "DXL" the first time you open a `.dxl` file